FernandoBasso/mostly-adequate-guide/my-notes/basic.md

 The problem is that with empty arrays and _no default initial values_ for `reduce`, the JS engine doesn't have anything to return and throws an exception.

 TIP: Always provide an initial, default value for your reduces.
-0 or 1 for reduces that sum or subtract, 1 for addition and subtraction, empty string for strings.
-For other cases, consider each one carefully.
+0, for reduces that sum or subtract, 1 for addition and subtraction, empty string for strings.
+For other cases, consider each one carefully as for which should be an appropriate default value.

 ANSWER: Correct: